swift-project/docs/docs/home/system_requirements.md

   * 64 bit only
   * 200 MB free disk space
   * *swift* is built on **Ubuntu 22.04 LTS**.
 Therefore it should run on any modern Linux distributions that have the following **minimum package versions** installed:
-    * glibc 2.31 or higher
+    * glibc 2.35 or higher
     * glibcxx 3.4.28 or higher
-    * OpenSSL 1.1
+    * OpenSSL 3
-    (OpenSSL 3 is **not** yet supported for official swift versions because Qt on Ubuntu 20.04 is built with OpenSSL 1.1.
-    Not installing OpenSSL 1.1 leads to warning messages like ``QSslSocket: cannot call unresolved function ...``)
     * libxcb-cursor0
-    * libspeexdsp
     * libopus

 To use *swift*, **[proceed to our download page](./install/download.md)**.